Earshot (Buffy the Vampire Slayer): Broadcast

 The Columbine High School massacre occurred one week before the episode was originally scheduled to air.
 Because it included a scene with a student loading a rifle – apparently for mass murder, but in reality for suicide – the WB substituted a rerun of "Bad Girls".
 The episode was delayed until September 1999, two weeks prior to the season four premiere.
 The season finale was also delayed due to "school violence concerns".

 Reception

+Vox ranks it at #36 on their "Every Episode Ranked From Worst to Best" list, praising the "rather heartbreaking conversation between her and Jonathan about the fundamental loneliness and pain of human existence... despite its heavy subject matter and rather clumsy misdirection around the true nature of the threat, for most of its runtime 'Earshot' remains on the lighter side of things."

+Rolling Stone similarly ranks it at #44 and writes of the face-off between Buffy and Jonathan, "It's incredibly powerful and comes out of nowhere, hitting you like a freight train."

+Billie Doux, giving the episode 4 out of 4 stakes, writes, "We had the biting wit and great lines, and yet they were addressing truly serious issues here. ...
+I really enjoyed the scene where she was smugly reading her teacher's mind."
+She also praises the continuing subplot of Larry Blaisdell's coming out as a gay man.

 Noel Murray of The A.V.
-Club criticized the portrayal of telepathy in the episode, and generally on T.V. and film, but praised the humorous and poignant insights it gave into what Buffy's friends were thinking.
+Club criticized the portrayal of telepathy in the episode, and generally on TV and film, but praised the humorous and poignant insights it gave into what Buffy's friends were thinking.
 A review for the BBC praised the concept of Buffy the mind reader, but was less impressed by the plot's more routine group investigation.